Stabilizer information inequalities from phase space distributions

 \begin{corollary} Stabilizer states satisfy all balanced information inequalities.
 Moreover, they satisfy the Ingleton inequality \eqref{ingleton}. \end{corollary} \begin{proof} As described in the introduction, the first claim follows immediately from \eqref{main eqn}.
 This is because for any balanced information inequality $\sum_I \nu_I H(X_I) \geq 0$ we necessarily have that \cite{shadbakhthassibi11}

 Hence the correction term in \eqref{main eqn} cancels as we sum over all subsystems:

-For the second claim, observe that the random variables $X_I$ are given as the image of a randomly chosen vector $X \in M^\perp$ along the linear projection $\pi_I \colon V \rightarrow V_I$.
-Thus a corollary in \cite{lichong07} shows that the Ingleton inequality \eqref{ingleton} is satisfied (since it is evidently balanced).
-In the language of \cite{chanyeung02,lichong07}, this is because the entropy vector $(H(X_I))$ can be characterized by the normal subgroups $\ker(\pi_I) \cap M^\perp$ (in fact, our phase spaces are even Abelian groups).
+For the second claim, we note that Ref.~\onlinecite{lichong07} shows that the Ingleton inequality \eqref{ingleton} holds for the random variables $X_I = \pi_I(X)$.
+In the language of Ref.~\onlinecite{chanyeung02}, this is because the entropy vector $(H(X_I))$ can be characterized by the normal subgroups $\ker(\pi_I) \cap M^\perp$ (in fact, our phase spaces are even Abelian groups).
 Since the Ingleton inequality is balanced, the argument given above shows that it also holds for the von Neumann entropies of stabilizer states. \end{proof}